junwoo77lee/Python_Algorithm/README.md

 # Python_Algorithm
-Continuous efforts to learn algorithms and improves them.
+Continuous efforts to learn algorithms and improve the efficiencies.